modelica/fmi-standard.org/pages/faq.md

 ## What are the new features of FMI 3.0?

-- Ports and Icons:
+- Terminals and Icons:
-  Help the user to build consistent systems from FMUs and render the systems more intuitively with better representation of structured ports (for instance busses and physical connectors) in the modelDescription.xml.
+  Help the user to build consistent systems from FMUs and render the systems more intuitively with better representation of structured terminals (for instance busses and physical connectors) in a special XML file.

 - Array variables:
   Allow FMUs to communicate multi-dimensional variables and change their sizes using structural parameters.